 Careful off-label use may be appropriate for some patients who haven’t been helped by other drugs.
 Frances told Kaiser that the medications, which are designed to calm patients and to moderate the hallucinations and delusions of psychosis, are being used “promiscuously, recklessly,” often to control behavior and with little regard for their serious side effects, which can range from rapid weight gain to death.

-According to the National Cancer Institute, research has shown that off-label use of drugs in cancer treatments is very common.
-Chemotherapy and other cancer drugs are often prescribed off label because the drug approved for a certain kind of cancer may target different types of tumors or generally enhance chemotherapy.
+According to the National Cancer Institute, research has shown that off-label use of drugs in the treatment of cancer is very common.
+Chemotherapy and other cancer drugs are often prescribed off-label because the drug approved for one certain kind of cancer may target different types of tumors or generally enhance chemotherapy.

 According to the American Cancer Society, cancer patients often present problems that have few treatment options.
 These patients may be more willing to try unapproved drugs.